labieno/Bot_Detector/README.md

 # Bot_Detector
-Detecting bots on Twitter using graphs and Machine (2021) - Code
+Detecting bots on Twitter using graphs and Machine Learning (2021) - Code

 ## Summary